Hardness-dependent quantum adiabatic schedules for the maximum-independent-set problem: Introduction

-\paragraph*{Quantum hardware} Throughout this paper, we consider QuEra's Aquila device, whose experimental capabilities are described in detail in \cite{Wurtz2023} and which is easily accessible through the AWS Braket interface \cite{AWS2024}.
-Of course, all results extend to other devices and frameworks such as Pasqal's Pulser and also to other types of lattices (e.g., triangular) \cite{Silverio2022, Leclerc2024}.
-The interaction coefficient between two excited states in Aquila is $C_6 = 5\,420\,503\text{\,MHz}(\text{\um})^6$, and two limitations are particularly important in our study: (1) the maximum duration of the protocol $\tmax = 4$\,\us\ to ensure a coherent evolution, and (2) the maximum Rabi frequency $\Wmax = 15.8$\,MHz due to the limited laser power for driving the ground-Rydberg transition.
-We neglect the experimental errors in the simulations, but they could be taken into account to fine-tune the results.
+Throughout this paper, we consider QuEra's Aquila device, whose characteristics are described in detail in Ref.~\cite{Wurtz2023} and which is easily accessible through the \texttt{AMAZON BRAKET} interface~\cite{AWS2024}.
+Of course, all results extend to other devices and frameworks such as Pasqal's \texttt{PULSER} and also to other types of lattices (e.g., triangular)~\cite{Silverio2022, Leclerc2024}.
+The interaction coefficient $C_6$ between two excited states in Aquila is $5\,420\,503\text{\,MHz}\text{\,\um}^6$, and two limitations are particularly important in our study: first, the maximum duration of the protocol $\tmax = 4$\,\us\ to ensure a coherent evolution, and second, the maximum Rabi frequency $\Wmax = 15.8$\,MHz due to the limited laser power for driving the ground-Rydberg transition.
+We ignore the hardware errors in the simulations, but they could be taken into account to fine-tune the results.
 The only error that we consider here is the noise $\delta_\Delta \approx 1$\,MHz in the global detuning since it plays a role in the upper bound of $\Di$.
-Unless otherwise specified, all units are \um\ and MHz in what follows.
+Unless otherwise specified, all units are micrometers, microseconds, and megahertz in what follows.

-\paragraph*{Hardness parameter} A detailed analysis of the classical dynamics of the simulated annealing for MIS reveals that the graphs with many suboptimal solutions are likely to trap the algorithm in local minima, hence missing the global solution \cite{Ebadi2022}.
-This observation leads to the following definition of the \textit{hardness parameter} of a graph:

-where $|\text{MIS}|$ is the independence number of the graph (number of vertices in the MIS) and $D_k$ is the degeneracy of the independent sets with $k$ vertices.
-The hardness parameter is shown to play a key role in the quantum algorithms, which suggests that it may also be of importance while designing adiabatic schedules.
+In Aquila, the Rabi amplitude and the detuning must be defined as piecewise linear and not smooth functions, while the phase must be piecewise constant.
+However, the step size can be as small as 0.05\,\us, which results in 80 intervals for the longest coherent evolution.
+The schedules are therefore well approximated in the quantum hardware, but one could slightly improve the results of the demonstrations by taking into account this hardware capability in the numerical simulations.